AbhinavShaw09/Syntra-Backend/README.md

 The project supports multiple database backends.
 Configure your preferred database in the `.env` file.

 ## Deployment

+### Docker Deployment

+The application includes Docker configuration for easy deployment:

+- **docker-compose.yml**: Orchestrates the web application and PostgreSQL database
+- **Dockerfile**: Containerizes the Django application
+- **./run script**: Provides convenient commands for container management

+For production deployment, update the environment variables in docker-compose.yml and ensure proper security configurations.

+### Manual Deployment

 The application is designed to be easily deployable to various platforms.
 Refer to the core directory's README for detailed deployment instructions.